Mechanical Processing

 - Producing vehicle frames and suspension components such as chassis, shock absorber assemblies, control arm assemblies, stabilizer bar assemblies, and other parts.

-- Ensuring high accuracy for braking system components such as brake discs and pads, increasing load resistance to deliver superior performance and safety.
+- It ensures high accuracy for braking system components such as brake discs and pads, enhancing load resistance and delivering superior performance and safety.

 - CNC machining drivetrain components such as transmissions, axles, crankshafts, and drive units to ensure precise fits, improving system reliability and efficiency.

-Process for machining blanks for automotive mechanical components
+Workpiece machining process for automotive mechanical components

 Design and machining plan